Posted on April 13, 2018

-BI dashboards get their name from the automotive industry, where clusters of instruments (or actually virtual instruments in the modern world) allow drivers to make educated, real-time decisions based on the speed, temperature, and RPMs.
-In a similar way, BI dashboards empower corporate decision-makers to understand the overall health of the company at a glance.
+BI dashboards get their name from the automotive industry, where clusters of instruments (or virtual instruments in the modern world) allow drivers to make educated, real-time decisions based on the speed, temperature, and RPMs. similarly, BI dashboards empower corporate decision-makers to understand the overall health of the company at a glance.
 Moreover, dashboards in the BI world are crafted for interaction, adjustment, and interpretation, inviting drill-to and drill-down capabilities, allowing you to adequately understand the data from Dynamics NAV to make the best decisions about the future of your company.

 Let’s look at some technology and understand before investing in a functionality upgrade to Microsoft Dynamics NAV.

 Primarily, dashboard solutions can pull their information from disparate sources.
 You can produce dashboards live from Dynamics NAV, analyzing real-time data.
 This option empowers users to know how the company is presently performing.
 The ability to analyze data in real-time from NAV is optimal when managers, CFOs, or accountants must have real-time reports.
 They are also helpful to smaller organizations that might not have the time and money needed to manage a BI database, like an online analytical processing (OLAP) cube or a data warehouse.

 On the other hand, larger corporations probably need something a little faster and more stable than just integrating live from Dynamics NAV.
 An OLAP cube or data warehouse integration allows larger teams to generate dashboards without the sometimes slow data queries from NAV for real-time analysis.
 The data storage source integration is perfect for high performance BI.
 However, replicating data from NAV to the OLAP cube or data warehouse is a requisite.
 Pulling from a stable BI data storage source ensures that the Dynamics NAV server does not have to slow down.